CristinaGoeller/cristina-goeller-portfolio/AdvancedGISPortfolio.md

 [JSON File](https://andrewcmu-my.sharepoint.com/:u:/g/personal/cgoeller_andrew_cmu_edu/EbsGucIc4CFDjBuFDrxKFLUBhq3qaDBTyy_YxmokR-FlSQ?e=ugNcmA)

 ### Map at Three Levels
+As established, this map is going to be used to look at blighted infrastructure.
+Therefore, I used zoom extents that were at the most regional.
 This final section gives an overview of the base map at three levels:

 _Overview of Long Island_